Nefta007/instantReadMe/Develop/examples/README.md

   - [Questions](#questions)

   ## Installation
-  Please use npm i in terminal
+  type npm i in terminal

   ## Usage
-  this project is meant to create readme's
+  This project is for creating readme's

   ## License
 For more information on license please visit https://choosealicense.com/licenses/mit/

   ## Contributors
-  There are no contributors at the moment
+  There are no current contributors to this project

   ## Tests
-  No tests at the moment
+  There are no test to be run at the moment

   ## Questions
   In case you have questions you can reach me at: